Our outdated transportation system requires us to take action and make improvements.

 , the state's Department of Transportation found drivers were able to travel at speeds above 45 mph approximately 96 percent of the time.

 Oregon is committed to using congestion pricing on I-5 and I-205 to manage traffic in the Portland metropolitan area.

-The State of Oregon is exploring tolling as part of a comprehensive approach to better manage congestion in the Portland metropolitan region.
+The State of Oregon is exploring tolling as part of a comprehensive approach to better reduce congestion in the Portland metropolitan region.
 In 2017, the Oregon Legislature approved House Bill 2017, known as Keep Oregon Moving.
 In 2021, the Legislature adopted another bill, HB 3055, which clarified and reinforced the transportation direction from HB 2017.
-These directed the Oregon Transportation Commission to pursue and implement tolling I-5 and I-205 in the Portland, Oregon metropolitan region and committed funding to projects that will manage traffic congestion and improve the transportation system statewide, including improvements to highways, the freight network, transit, and bicycle and pedestrian facilities.
+These directed the Oregon Transportation Commission to pursue and implement tolling I-5 and I-205 in the Portland, Oregon metropolitan region and committed funding to projects that will reduce traffic congestion and improve the transportation system statewide, including improvements to highways, the freight network, transit, and bicycle and pedestrian facilities.

-- Improves travel time and increases reliability, safety and efficiency.
+- Improves travel time and increases travel predictability, safety and efficiency.

 - Reduces greenhouse gas emissions and fuel consumption.